CLID: Controlled-Length Image Descriptions with Limited Data: Method

+{\bf Training---putting it all together.} Hereafter we recap our training procedure with data selection.
 We are given a trusted dataset $D$, an extended dataset~$\Tilde{D}$, and a step smoothness value $s$.
 Two captioning models are trained, one for the trusted dataset and the other for the extended dataset, $M_\theta$ and $M_{\Tilde{\theta}}$, respectively.
 The quality score~ $u_j$ of each data point in the self-generated dataset is estimated using the two models (Eq.~\ref{eq:noise}).
-Then, the captioning model is trained with data selection in an iterative manner, until all the self-generated data is filtered out, as follows.
+Then, the captioning model is trained with iterative data selection until all the self-generated data is filtered out, as follows.
 At iteration $i$, \begin{enumerate} \item A new threshold $T_i$ is computed.
 Specifically, it is determined by the amount of the generated data to be removed, according to the $c \cdot i$ percentile.
-For instance, at the $5^{th}$ iteration and for $c=2\%$, $T_5$ is set such that $10\%$ of the data will be below the threshold. \item A weight for each data point, $f(u_j;T_i,s)$, is computed, depending on its quality score, the threshold and the smoothness value (Eq.~\ref{eq:step}). \item The self-generated dataset is randomly sampled, based on these weights. \item The model is trained on the trusted \& the sampled self-generated datasets (for duration $\eta$). \end{enumerate}
+For instance, at the $5^{th}$ iteration and for $c=2\%$, $T_5$ is set such that $10\%$ of the data will be below the threshold. \item A weight for each data point, $f(u_j;T_i,s)$, is computed, depending on its quality score, the threshold and the smoothness value (Eq.~\ref{eq:step}). \item The self-generated dataset is randomly sampled, based on these weights. \item The model is trained on the trusted \& the sampled self-generated datasets (for duration $\eta$). \end{enumerate} See the supplementals for the model and pseudo-code.